cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-15-i- am-switching-to-python-and-actually-liking-it.md

 Thanks to this and many other things, I'm now feeling a particular joy for the language.

-However, during this time, I’ve found that there’s still a big gap between using Python for "production-ready apps"[^7] vs. the usual Jupyter notebook or script-based workflow.
+However, during this time, I’ve found that there’s still a big gap between using Python for "production-ready"[^7] apps vs. the usual Jupyter notebook or script-based workflow.

 So in this post, I share the tools, libraries, configs, and other integrations that bring me joy, and that I now use for building my Python applications.